GRIFFITH YOUNG

 Do I need a lawyer to request a DVRO?

 No, you can go to the courthouse and speak to a clerk, who can help you fill out paperwork to request a DVRO.
 The sheriff will then serve a temporary order on your abuser.
 However, a lawyer is a big help, and the clerk can’t prepare your case for the hearing.
+A court clerk can provide forms and basic instructions, but legal counsel can help you present strong evidence and prepare for the court hearing.

 Can Griffith Young help with restraining orders?